graysonkent/graysonkent.github.io/index.md

 Professional
 -----------------
-I currently work as a **Linux Systems Engineer** at [Corporation Services Company](https://www.cscglobal.com/cscglobal/home/) on the UNIX Infrastructure Team.
+I currently work as a **Linux Systems Engineer** at [Corporation Services Company](https://www.cscglobal.com/cscglobal/home/) on the Unix Infrastructure Team.

 I also do some consulting work.
 Usually code review for books or creating technical interview questions.
 Feel free to email me if you think I would be a good fit for something you are working on.
 I love to help out on interesting projects any way I can.